karkman/MMB-114_Genomics/Exercises/01-UNIX-and-CSC.md

 * To logout first type **exit**, hit "Enter", and close the Terminal window

 ## Playing around with basic UNIX commands

+We start with some very basic UNIX exercises to get familiar with the command line.

 ### Important notes